Konadu-Akwasi-Akuoko/AWS-Restart-Course/Linux/02-Linux-Command-Line/README.md

 ## The `history` command

-Bash keeps a history of each user's commands in a file in that user's home directory.
+sql keeps a history of each user's commands in a file in that user's home directory.
 The `history` command views the history file.

 ## The `touch` command